aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 What if the value of ETH drops so much that even the collateral cannot cover it?

 While we have $300<sup>ETH</sup> of collateral for $102<sup>ETH</sup>, severe drops in the price of ETH could make it so that Larry does not receive his investment.
 This is protected against automatically by the escrow service, who prematurely ends the contract and returns Larry’s $102<sup>ETH</sup> if there is a possibility the CFD might default.
-In such a scenario, Harry might not be returned any of her original collateral.
+In such a scenario, Harry might not be returned any of his original collateral.

 ## Fungibility